Shreyash-SP80/60DaysOfCode/Day05/note.md

 - Strengthened understanding of **loops, conditionals, and functions** across both C++ and Python.
 - Learned how to **structure a script** with functions for modularity and readability.
 - Understood the importance of **small, practical scripts** that solve real-world problems.

+---

+## Next Steps

+- Solve **more string and number problems** tomorrow.
+- Add **persistence feature** to Expense Tracker (saving data to a file).
+- Keep pushing daily commits and updating the root README to track progress.

+---

+> "Daily practice builds both skill and discipline over time."